RonIovine/pshell/README.md

 This framework also provides the ability to run in non-server, non-interactive mode.
-In this mode, the registered commands can be dispatched via the shell command line directly as single shot commands via the main registering program.
+In this mode, the registered commands can be dispatched via the shell command line directly as single shot commands via the main registering multi-call binary program.
 In this mode, there is no interactive user prompting, and control is returned to the calling command line shell when the command is complete.
-This mode also provides the ability to setup softlink shortcuts to each internal command and to invoke those commands from the command line shell directly via the shortcut name rather than the parent program name, in a manner similar Busybox functionality.
+This mode also provides the ability to setup softlink shortcuts to each internal command and to invoke those commands from the command line shell directly via the shortcut name  rather than the parent program name, in a manner similar [Busybox](https://busybox.net/about.html) functionality.

 This package also provides an optional integrated interactive dynamic trace filtering mechanism that can be incorporated into any software that uses an existing trace logging system that uses the `__FILE__`,